gabodmc/nodejs-boilerplate/README.md

 # 🏔️ Aconcagua Project - Node Boilerplate
-Earn time with this scalable an easy to config boilerplate.
+Earn time with this powerful, scalable and easy to config boilerplate.

 ## 💾 Specs
 - Node v14.x